nypl-openaudio/start-here/README.md

 # Open Audio Weekend

 Welcome to the repo for [Open Audio Weekend](http://togetherwelisten.nypl.org/openaudio/), hosted at The New York Public Library, June 25-26, 2016.
-Here you'll find everything you need to get you oriented to our 2 days of prototyping, creating, and sharing new approaches to audio accessibility for the public good.
+This document contains materials and logistics for orienting participants to our 2 days of prototyping, creating, and sharing new approaches to audio accessibility for the public good.

+# Projects
+The organizing team is grateful for the group of talented and engaged community members who brought together a diverse and impressive set of skills to make this weekend a success.
+To read more about the projects and prototypes conceived during the event, please visit our [Projects page](https://github.com/nypl-openaudio/start-here/blob/master/projects.md).

 # Table of Contents
 1. [Logistics](#logistics)